next-book/dev-book/content/economy.md

 		</tr>
 	</tbody>
 </table>
-<p>which subtracted from the sum of the outgoes leaves a balance of $25.21¾ on the one side⁠—this being very nearly the means with which I started, and the measure of expenses to be incurred⁠—and on the other, beside the leisure and independence and health thus secured, a comfortable house for me as long as I choose to occupy it.</p>
+<p>which subtracted from the sum of the outgoes leaves a balance of $25.21¾ on the one side—this being very nearly the means with which I started, and the measure of expenses to be incurred—and on the other, beside the leisure and independence and health thus secured, a comfortable house for me as long as I choose to occupy it.</p>
 <p>These statistics, however accidental and therefore uninstructive they may appear, as they have a certain completeness, have a certain value also.
 Nothing was given me of which I have not rendered some account.
 It appears from the above estimate, that my food alone cost me in money about twenty-seven cents a week.